 From self-checkout counters at retail stores to an art gallery, digital kiosks provide a simple and low-cost way to connect with customers.
-With easy touch-based interaction, multimedia, and web capabilities, Android tablets and TVs are increasingly being used for developing kiosk-based solutions.
+With easy touch-based interaction, multimedia, and web capabilities, Android tablets, and TVs are increasingly being used for developing kiosk-based solutions.

 It is quite easy to convert an Android-based tablet into a web-based kiosk device.
-All you need to do is select a tablet-based on your requirements, such as:
+All you need to do is select a tablet based on your requirements, such as:

-- Display size and quality (You can opt for tablets ranging from 7″ to large-screen Android TVs)
+- Display size and quality (You can opt for tablets ranging from 7 to large-screen Android TVs)

 - Battery Performance (Depends on the duration your device will be running on battery or mains)

 After the tablets have been selected, they need to be locked to your point of interest to prevent intentional or unintentional misuse by users.
 You can use SureFox to display local web content or a normal website in kiosk mode.
-SureFox locks down your tablets so that the users are not allowed to launch any other applications.
-Only an Administrator can unlock the device using a pre-configured password.
+SureFox locks down your tablets so that users are not allowed to launch any other applications.
+Only an administrator can unlock the device using a pre-configured password.

-With SureFox you don’t need to look for or build any custom ROM to achieve complete lockdown of Android tablets.
+With SureFox, you don’t need to look for or build any custom ROM to achieve complete lockdown of Android tablets.

-4. Go back to the SureFox admin settings page and Go to SureFox Pro Settings.
+4. Go back to the SureFox Admin Settings page and go to SureFox Pro Settings.

 6. Save the settings and exit from the SureFox Settings screen.

-That’s it and your web application is now ready to be run in kiosk mode.
+Your web application is now ready to be run in kiosk mode.